-Through her drawn, screen printed, and stuffed fabric installations, Kay Healy investigates themes of home, displacement, and the search for stability in an ever-changing world.
+Through her drawn, screen printed, and stuffed fabric installations, Kay Healy investigates themes of home, displacement, and loss.
 Healy is an artist and educator originally from Staten Island, NY and received a BA from Oberlin College, and a MFA from the University of the Arts in Book Arts and Printmaking.
 Her 350 square foot screen printed installation Coming Home, was purchased by the Pennsylvania Convention Center in 2016.
 She completed Lost and Found, a 1,000 square foot digital and screen printed fiber installation for the Central Library of Philadelphia.
 This project was supported by the Independence Foundation’s Fellowship in the Arts, and was based on stories of lost objects from interviews of over forty people from Philadelphia and the surrounding area.

 She was named as a West Collects winner, and a Fellow in the Center for Emerging Visual Artists’ (CFEVA) Career Development Program.
 She was previously the recipient of the Leeway Art and Social Change grant, which funded a yearlong body of work based on interviews of refugees from Southeast Asia, and the NewCourtland Fellowship, which supported a teaching-artist project with senior citizens in Germantown.
 She lives and works in Philadelphia.

 Check out the Artblog Radio to listen to an interview of Kay Healy.